top of page

 Who is Freedom Fibre?

-Freedom Fibre is an alternative network provider, rolling out gigabit capable, FTTP broadband to homes and businesses across the North West, Wales and Shropshire.
+Freedom Fibre is a UK alternative network provider delivering gigabit-capable full fibre (FTTP) broadband to homes and businesses across the Northwest, Wales and Shropshire.

-I don’t really use the internet so why do I need it?
+What if I don’t use the internet much?

-Depending on the service provider, FTTP (Fibre to the Premises) packages can be slightly more expensive than FTTC (Fibre to the Cabinet), however, you’re effectively getting 10x the bandwidth, a better quality and reliability of service, and futureproofing your connectivity.
+Full fibre can cost slightly more, but offers better value with faster speeds, higher reliability and long-term performance.
 Our network is currently available to connect to through our internet service provider partners.
 You can view information on their available packages here.

 Who is Freedom Fibre

-I don’t really use the internet so why do I need it?
+What if I don't use the internet much?

 Freedom Fibre - Full Fibre Broadband Installation Guide